MWilliamsDP/ProjectOne/README.md

 1. Do the surrounding amenities make a difference in the popularity/or price of a particular property?
 Is there a particular type that stands out, for example restaurants?

-2. Are any boroughs/neighborhoods more popular consistently/does the time of year make a difference?
+2. Are any boroughs/neighborhoods more popular consistently?

 3. Is there a relationship between the minimum number of nights and the borough/neighborhood?